• Skip to primary navigation

 Eva Urbach

-Lesley Urbach’s maternal family came from a small town in north-east Germany which now belongs to Poland.
+Lesley Urbach’s maternal family came from a small town in northeast Germany which now belongs to Poland.
 Her mother Eva, née Wohl, and three of Lesley’s aunts escaped to Britain and Argentina in 1938 and 1939.
-Their parents were murdered at Auschwitz on 19th February 1943.
+Their parents were murdered at Auschwitz on 19 February 1943.

 Lesley refers to the other groups of people murdered during the Holocaust and a link is made to the ongoing persecution of people because of, for example, their ethnicity, religion, colour, gender, sexuality or disability, and the audience is encouraged to do something when they see injustice.